The law is clear in the UK, don’t drink and drive. However, while drink driving is clearly unacceptable there is a difficulty for motorhome owners.

 If you’re staying at a private campsite there should be no legal problem with having a drink or two with dinner and then settling down for a restful night’s sleep.

 However, if you’re parked in a layby, next to a highway or even a pub car park then things get far greyer.
 In these situations, it might be advisable to stay within the legal limit or avoid the booze altogether.
+Check out our compiled list of where you can legally park up within the UK for some tips.

 In charge of a motor vehicle